Table of Contents Show

 Additionally, a little log lodge, when possessed by Jens Jacobsen after 1930, has been re-established.
 With bona fide furniture and a life-sized model of Jens, this antique adds authenticity to the lodge.

-The exhibition hall is open 10 am-4 pm day by day, Memorial Day weekend through Columbus Day.
+The exhibition hall is open from 10 am-4 pm daily, Memorial Day weekend through Columbus Day.